SvetlozarStoyanov/AirsoftMatchMaker/README.md

 For demo purposes each user's password is password and special requirements for passwords have been disabled.
-Views, unit tests and site documentation are still unfinished.
+Unit tests and site documentation are unfinished.

 !!!!
 On first startup delete existing migrations and add new migration default project should be AirsoftMatchMaker.Infrastructure